mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 * ESP SPI Compression: LSB
 * ESP SN Compression: LSB

-### Diet-ESP Compression

-The rules for the IIPC, CTEC, and EEC layers are defined as IIPC to compress IPv6 headers and UDP headers, CTEC to compress ESP Trailer fields, and EEC to compress ESP SPI and Sequence Number.
+### Inner IP Packet (IIP)

-The IIPC original packet before compression consists of:
+The original packet (IIP), before compression consists of:

 * IPv6 Source Address: 2001:db8::1234
 * IPv6 Destination Address: 2001:db8::5678
 * UDP Source Port: 5001
 * UDP Destination Port: 4500
 * UDP Length: 16 bytes
-* ESP Payload Data
+* Payload Data

+### Diet-ESP Compression

+The rules for the IIPC, CTEC, and EEC layers are defined as IIPC to compress IPv6 headers and UDP headers, CTEC to compress ESP Trailer fields, and EEC to compress ESP SPI and Sequence Number.
 Each compressor applies the rule selected by the SA as follows:

 1. IIPC: UDP Header Compression